Market research: Research and market sectors

 Regarding details for worldwide corporate market research, "most of them are never written about because they are the consumer research done by the country's manufacturers."
 Also less written about is tailored translation approaches based on the expertise or resources available in the local country.
 To mitigate implicit and unconscious bias in market research design, researchers have suggested conducting bias testing via interviewer-moderated technology-aided, unmoderated methods.

 Market research data has loss prevention aspects; that less than 60 percent of all proposed modifications and new products are deemed failures.
 When information about the market is difficult to acquire, and the cost of "going ahead with the decision" to offer the product or service is affordable, the research cost may be more profitably used "to ensure that the new line got the advertising send-off it needed to have the best chances of succeeding."

-As measured in revenue, US based Amazon is the worldwide E-Commerce leader.

 Market research for the film industry

 The film industry is an example where the importance of testing film content and marketing material involves: